gimli-rs/gimli/README.md

 * Better documentation and examples

-* For the fixed size integers (ie, not LEB128) figure out how to do endianness correctly, and/or whether we are doing it correctly or not right now.
-    * Need to be generic across an `Endianness` trait (big or little) which should match the endianness of the object file we are being supplied with data from.

 * Gracefully handle all reserved values and vendor extensibility points
     * Might need to support some extensions like DWZ compressor which is used heavily for system libraries on at least Fedora.